Advantages and Disadvantages of Solar Cells

-Solar Energy produces power for households and businesses through solar panels, which contain solar cells that harness energy from the sun.
-To produce power, solar cells require daylight, but even if it’s cloudy, you can still use the solar panel system.
+Solar panels contain solar cells that can harness solar energy and produce power for households and businesses.
+To produce power, solar cells require daylight, but even when it’s cloudy, you can still use the solar panel system.

-In the UK, there is a strong focus on green energy and especially solar cells, which can contribute to lowering CO2 emissions in everyday life, while minimising your electricity bill.
-More so, if you have excess electricity from your solar panels, you can sell this back to the national grid.
+In the UK, there is a strong focus on clean energy, especially solar cells, because they have many advantages.
+Stats show that the solar capacity of the UK had reached around 14 gigawatts (GW) at the beginning of 2021.
+If this trend continues, it can contribute to lowering CO2emissions in everyday life and minimising your electricity bill.
+More so, you can sell back the excess electricity from your solar panels to the national grid.

 Advantages of Solar Cells

 First, it’s good to look at some benefits of solar cells to see if you can use them for your home.

 The most obvious advantage of solar cells is that they use solar energy, which is a renewable energy source.

 Renewable energy is recovered from the sun, the wind, and waves - which in this case is the sun.
 Solar cells harness the energy from the sun and transform this into electricity which can be used in residential and commercial sectors.

 The special thing about solar energy is that it will never be exhausted.
 This might seem trivial, but we can rely on solar energy as a sustainable source of electricity production forever.
 Also, it can be used to generate both electricity and heat, either through solar PV or solar thermal systems.

 The other benefit of using solar cells is that they provide a great opportunity to create savings on your electric bill since you do not pay for the energy that you generate.
 For example, you can reach an annual electricity bill savings of between £160 and £430 depending on the number of panels you use.

 At the same time, you have the opportunity to monetise your photovoltaic system.
 Of course, you should have a grid-connected solar system to buy and sell electricity to the electricity network.